szpeti00/joyfeli-website/src/en/index.md

             <div class="card-body">
               <h5 class="card-title text-center text-uppercase mb-4">For Her</h5>
               <p class="card-text text-muted">
-                <strong>Safe, strong, and feminine.</strong> Rediscover your inner strength and balance in a safe setting, specially for women who want to connect with their power and self-confidence.
+                <strong>Safe, strong, and feminine.</strong><br>Rediscover your inner strength and balance in a safe setting, specially for women who want to connect with their power and self-confidence.
               </p>
             </div>
             <div class="card-footer text-center bg-white border-0">